basmala-ayman/Image-Slider/README.md

   Contains the core functionality of the slider.
 It:
     - Dynamically loads images into the slider.
     - Handles the automatic sliding of images every few seconds.
-    - Enables users to interact with the slider using next/previous buttons, pagination dots, and swipe gestures on touch devices.
+    - Allows users to interact with the slider using next/previous buttons, pagination dots, and swipe gestures on touch devices.
+    - **Pauses** the automatic transition when the user hovers over an image and **resumes** it when the mouse moves away.

 - **images/**
   This folder holds the image files displayed in the slider.